U.S. CDC finds more clotting cases after J&J vaccine, sees causal link

-Healthcare & PharmaceuticalsU.S.
-CDC finds more clotting cases after J&J vaccine, sees causal link

-The U.S. Centers for Disease Control and Prevention said on Wednesday it had found more cases of potentially life-threatening blood clotting among people who received the Johnson & Johnson (JNJ.N) COVID-19 vaccine and sees a "plausible causal association".
+CHICAGO (Reuters) -The U.S. Centers for Disease Control and Prevention said on Wednesday it had found more cases of potentially life-threatening blood clotting among people who received the Johnson & Johnson COVID-19 vaccine and sees a “plausible causal association”.

 The CDC said in a presentation the agency has now identified 28 cases of thrombosis with thrombocytopenia syndrome (TTS) among the more than 8.7 million people who had received the J&J vaccine.
 TTS involves blood clots accompanied by a low level of platelets - the cells in the blood that help it to clot.